Loans

 • Takes a Leave of Absence

-Federal Direct Loans does provide the option to make payments before your repayment period begins without penalty.
+Federal Direct Loans provide the option to make payments before your repayment period begins without penalty.

 When it comes time to repay your Federal Direct Student Loan, you will need to select a repayment plan.
-There are several repayment plans to choose from which can be seen in the chart below.
-How much you pay and how long you take to repay your loans will vary depending on the repayment plan you choose.
+There are several repayment plans from which to choose that you can reviewed in the chart below.
+How much you will be required to pay and the length of time allowed to repay your loans will vary depending on the repayment plan you choose.
 Consolidation Loans also have varying repayment plans.

 If you don’t make your loan payments, you risk going into default.
 Defaulting on your loan has serious consequences.
 Your loan becomes delinquent the first day after you miss a payment.
 The delinquency will continue until all payments are made to bring your loan current.
 Loan servicers report all delinquencies of at least 90 days to the three major credit bureaus.